BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 Go left to enter the Sheridan General Shop.

-!shop("Sheridan General", ["Poke Ball", "Great Ball", "Potion", "Super Potion", "Ice Heal", "Antidote", "GourmetTreat", "Super Repel", "Reverse Candy"])
+!shop("Sheridan General", ["Poke Ball", "Great Ball", "Potion", "Super Potion", "Ice Heal", "Antidote", "Gourmet Treat", "Super Repel", "Reverse Candy"])

 Enter the shop on a weekday morning and you'll see Beth and her Miltank.
 Talk to her to get a free *Moomoo Milk* sample, then her shop will open.
 Berry Juice can be a pretty good hold item at this stage of the game!
 It is only open on Monday, Wednesday, Friday, and Sunday Mornings.